citros-garden/robotic_arm/README.md

         git clone git@github.com:lulav/citros_example_robotic_arm.git

-2. in VSCode, open the repository inside the devcontainer with: `open inside container`
+2. in VSCode, open the repository inside the devcontainer with: `open inside container`.
+All the installation process is automatic with the [install script](.devcontainer/install.sh) that runs after the dockerfile is being built.

-3. Source the workspace:

-        source ros2_ws/install/local_setup.bash
+# Run

 **RECOMMENDED**
 There are pre-configured workspace [tasks](https://www.allisonthackston.com/articles/vscode-tasks.html) for building and running the simulation.
 Create a shortcut for task-running and select the desired option.

-# Run
+If you prefer to run manually with ros2-cli:

 Run Gazebo GUI: